-The process to obtain and retain utility rights-of-way across trust lands administered by the Bureau of Indian Affairs (BIA) is cumbersome and results in considerable delays, and, in some cases, the BIA agency has resisted the granting of easements even though allottees may be eager to receive utility service and support the granting of the easements.
+The process to obtain and retain utility rights-of-way across trust lands administered by the Bureau of Indian Affairs (BIA) is cumbersome and results in considerable delays.
 Rural electric cooperatives like Basin Electric have a fiduciary duty to provide their member cooperatives with electric service at the lowest-possible cost, and fees for rights-of-way access proposed by some tribes would result in increased electric rates to all members.